 What’s a “Citizen Suit” and Why Does it Matter?

-It is a provision that has become indispensable in environmental law
+It is a provision that has become indispensable in key environmental lawsuits

 The "citizen suit" has become indispensable in protecting the public from violations of environmental laws.
 Photo: Shutterstock

 For decades, there wasn’t much a private citizen could do when a factory belched smoke into the air or dumped toxic chemicals into a river.
-Citizens stood by as rivers caught fire and overhead skies darkened with soot.
+Citizens could only stare aghast as rivers caught fire and overhead skies darkened with soot.

 But after Congress passed new environmental laws in the 1970s, things changed.
 Suddenly, private individuals whose health and well-being were threatened by toxic pollution had the power to hold both individuals and government agencies accountable through the “citizen suit” provisions of these laws.
 Those provisions allow anyone affected by a polluting person or corporation to sue them for violating federal statutes like the Clean Air Act, the Clean Water Act, and the Safe Drinking Water Act.
 They also allowed citizens to sue state and federal government agencies for failing to enforce state and federal rules protecting clean air and water.